USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_debug.md

 ```

 Set the $LD_LIBRARY_PATH in your .cshrc to include the location of your netCDF and netCDFF library shared object files.
-Note: your .cshrc file should be located in your home directory
+Note: your .cshrc file should be located in your home directory.

-Change directories to your home directory
+Change directories to your home directory.
 ```
 cd ~
 ```
-View the contents of your .cshrc
+View the contents of your .cshrc.
 ```
 more .cshrc
 ```

-Edit your .cshrc to set the LD_LIBRARY_PATH to include the location of the netcdf libraries
+Edit your .cshrc to set the LD_LIBRARY_PATH to include the location of the netcdf libraries.
 Note this path is dependent on what compiler you used, replace intel with gcc if you used gnu rather than the intel compiler.
 ```
 setenv NCDIR ${CMAQ_HOME}/lib/x86_64/intel/netcdf